March 31 - April 2, 2006

 In 2003, Another Language's success with the pilot project Interplay: Intransitive Senses has encouraged continued groundbreaking explorations in this world wide forum as a new venue for works created by Another Language.
 For Intransitive Senses (2003), Beth created and performed Tea Party, additional InterPlay works include The Surface of Things for InterPlay: Hallucinations (2004) and Dressers for InterPlay: Loose Minds in a Box (2005).
 All works have received International attention.
 In addition, Beth is a multi-media specialist at the University of Utah Center for High Performance Computing.
 She uses programs such as the Adobe Suite, Macromedia Suite, Maya, Digital Video and DVD Authoring tools, Motion Capture, Access Grid and any other programs she can get her hands on to incorporate them with her artistic creations.
 Her digital video works have been shown at a variety of film festivals and are available at the University of Utah Marriott Library Special Collections Division.

-Beth is the recipient of the Salt Lake City Mayor’s Artist Award for Performing Arts, and has been the recipient of numerous grant awards.
+Beth is the recipient of the Utah Arts Festival Mayor's Artist Award for Performing Arts, and has been the recipient of numerous grant awards.
 She holds a Masters of Fine Arts Degree in Modern Dance from the University of Utah, where she received two Orchesis Honorary Society Dance Awards.
 Her choreography has been presented nationally and internationally.
 Beth believes that creativity is a medium for a meaningful life.
 She holds to the pursuit of artistic expression as an important form of communication and as a barometer for the consciousness of society.

 Adam Bateman - was raised in Ephraim, Utah, a place with more turkeys than people and more blue sky than anywhere.
 He speaks fluent Spanish, Portuguese, and English and thinks that the fundamentals of language hold the secrets of the universe, life, and everything.
 He stacks things, arranges things, writes things, and attaches things.
 He likes big buildings as much as he likes the desert panoramas of Utah.
 He has shown art in three countries, seven states, and eleven cities.
 His first kiss was on a beach in France-an East Berliner (in 1990) named Katerina.
 Until now, (he's going through a conversion), he thought Fluxus was strange.
 Okay, he still does, but he's happy to push himself a little.
 Adam is currently working as a professional artist, directing the Central Utah Art Center, and Birch Creek Service Ranch, an artist residency progrfam.